Home / History / The Palmer House Brownie / National Brownie Day

 In 1870, Bertha Honoré married Potter Palmer, a successful businessman and Chicago millionaire, who built Palmer House in 1871.
 Bertha chaired the Board of Lady Managers for the World’s Columbian Exposition in 1893.
 She charged the Palmer House Pastry Chef Joseph Sehl to create a chocolate cake-like treat that would be easy to box and transport.
 And just like that, the globally famous brownie was invented at Palmer House.

-Treat yourself to a Brownie Manhattan at Lockwood Restaurant & Bar.
+Treat yourself to a Brownie Old Fashioned at Lockwood Restaurant & Bar.
 Sip a liquefied version of the Palmer House Brownie featuring Palmer House FEW Rye, crème de cacao, walnut liquor, and chocolate walnut bitters, topped with a brownie bite and maraschino cherry for a one-of-a-kind holiday treat

 CLOSE